MisShark/1-Getting-Started-with-Python/README.md

-# Data-preprocessing
+# Getting Started with Python
-Data preprocessing covers outlier detection and treatment, missing data handling, and feature scaling.
-Includes practical methods for cleaning datasets, imputing values, and applying normalization or standardization, enabling reliable analysis and improved machine learning performance.
+Introductory Python repository covering core basics: importing libraries, declaring variables, and creating objects using pandas DataFrames.
+Designed for beginners, it demonstrates fundamental syntax and data handling concepts to build a strong foundation for data analysis and programming.